jasonjac2/OneMoreWiki/Home.md

 * Right-click a notebook to add or remove numbering to all notebooks
 * Right-click a page in the page navigation panel to export, split, or merge pages
 * Right-click the page navigation panel background to add or remove numbering to pages in the section
+* Right-click a section or notebook to archive all pages in that context

 <a name="keys"></a>
 ## Key Shortcut Bindings